Faculty and Staff

 College of Nursing

-Mrs. Cox has practiced in numerous primary health care settings in both urban and rural areas.
+Dr. Cox has practiced in numerous primary health care settings in both urban and rural areas.
 She has practiced in private practices, medical clinics, free clinics, shelters, health fairs and long-term care facility as an advanced practice registered nurse.
-She practices at the College of Nursing's Children and Family Health Care Center and a private practice.
+She practices at the College of Nursing's Carolina Family Practice and a private practice.
 She sees a variety of patients presenting for acute and chronic health problems.
 She especially likes women’s health care issues and educating patients on health prevention/promotion.
 She also is an educational provider for clinical breast exams and provider in the Best Chance Network for breast and cervical cancer screening.